AmitPeleg/sgd-volume-bias/rebuttal - more architectures.md

+# Results for more architectures
+We conducted another set of experiments with a fully connected network and a custom version of ResNet.
+The results are attached as tables, and the full figures will be added to the revised document.
+For each experiment, we trained 500 models.
+Some experiments are still running (marked with *), so the current number of models achieved is indicated in brackets.
+We conducted the experiments for 4, 16, and 24 samples.

+For increasing width, for both architectures and datasets, we can see that in G&C, there is slight/no overfitting and a consistent improvement in SGD, similar to the results of the LeNet architecture in Figure 3.

+For changing depth, we see that SGD and G&C have similar trends, the same behavior that was observed with the LeNet architecture, i.e., they are negatively affected by the increasing depth.
+The only exception is the classification of 3 vs 5 of MNIST for the ResNet architecture.

 ## MLP

 The MLP contains five layers with the following number of neurons [120, 60, 30, 12, 2].
 Since we want the network to be over-parametrized but remain within a feasible number of parameters, we resized the input images by 2 with a max pooling layer, yielding a network with 101,768 parameters.
 When changing the depth, we use a network with a width of 2/6 and gradually remove the largest layer, as was done for the LeNet architecture.